ncphillips/portfolio-vuepress/journal/cms-and-auto-deployment-for-vuepress.md

 ---
 # CMS and auto deployment for vuepress

-Let's chefck out how we can automatically deploy our vuepress sites and manage the content from within Forestry.
+Let's chefck out how we can automatifewcally deploy our vuepress sites and manage the content from within Forestry.

 ### Preparing our vuepress site